How to travel with your ESA.

 As we mentioned above, you should always bring your ESA letter with you when flying.
 Even if you have to submit a copy in advance, it’s always worth bringing a hard copy too.
 ESA letters are valid for one year from when they’re issued, so make sure that you have enough time left on yours too before you leave.

 Other useful documents to have with you when you fly are a veterinarian’s certificate and a copy of the animal’s vaccination record.
 While not all airlines require this information (for example here is the American Airlines pet policy), some destination airports do, so we say it’s better safe than sorry.
 Make sure you leave enough time to visit the veterinarian and get these documents—as well as a full bill of health for your ESA—before you travel.
-This is also a good time to stock up on any medications your ESA might need for the trip, and to ask about animal travel sickness pills, if necessary.
+This is also an excellent time to stock up on any medications your ESA might need for the trip and to ask about animal travel sickness pills, if necessary.
+You can get your dog covered with dog insurance that is friendly and affordable, like Bivvy, to cut on costs spent on stocking up any medications your ESA might need.

 4. Immediately Before Flying…